grackle-project/grackle/doc/source/Consuming.rst

 .. [#f1] This is required by CMake.
          While we could implement some workarounds into Grackle's CMakeLists.txt files, this may not be a good idea.
          A post `has been created on the CMake forum <https://discourse.cmake.org/t/conventions-for-linking-implicit-dependencies-of-an-embedded-multi-language-static-library/11073?u=mabruzzo>`__ to solicit feedback on this topic.
-         In the event that top-level project depends embeds both Grackle and some other CMake-project with Fortran source-code, it's best that the top-level project calls ``enable_langugage(Fortran)`` to ensure that the both Grackle and the other CMake-project use the same Fortran compiler.
+         In the event that top-level project embeds both Grackle and some other CMake-project with Fortran source-code, it's best that the top-level project calls ``enable_langugage(Fortran)`` to ensure that both Grackle and the other CMake project use the same Fortran compiler.